 Today we look at the evolution of this innovative piece of machinery and how far the technology has come.

-Where the Idea Originated
+Where the Idea of TBM originated

 The earliest form of the Tunnel Boring Machine was known as a Tunnelling Shield.
 The idea first occurred to Marc Isambard Brunel, a French naval officer in England, in 1818.
 The ecosystems around us often influence great discoveries, and this is no exception.
 After observing a shipworm, Brunel noticed how their shell plates allowed the worm to work its way through timber and push the sawdust behind it at the same time.

 Why not apply the same action when removing soft soil?
 He set to work building a giant rectangle iron casting that could be pushed forward through the soft ground while construction workers dug the dirt out from the front of the shield.
-This equipment was used to build the world’s first underwater tunnel under the Thames in London, taking them 17 years.
+This equipment was used to build the world’s first underwater tunnel under the Thames in London, taking 17 years.

 A challenge presented itself when people wanted to build tunnels through hard rock.
 The tunnelling shield didn’t have this capability.
 The Wilson Patent Stone Cutting Machine was invented in 1851 and was created to cut hard rock.
 This machine would cut a 33cm wide circumferential ring, about eight meters in diameter, in solid granite.
 After advancing into the rock, the machine was removed, miners would then blast the rock from inside the ring.
 Built from cast iron and powered by steam, the Wilson Patent Stone Cutting Machine worked its way through the rock using roller cutters, which are very similar to what is used in modern TBMs.